BRIDEBOOK

 Impact

--> A heavier onboarding would have improved personalisation but increased drop-off, so we kept it lean and built flexible supplier touchpoints while strategy was still shifting.
+A heavier onboarding could have improved personalisation but risked higher drop-off.
+We kept it lean and introduced flexible supplier touchpoints while the strategy was still evolving.

--> Limited testing and an active rebrand meant we couldn’t rely on perfect data or final visuals, so decisions were shaped by existing research and adaptable UI patterns.
+Limited testing and an active rebrand meant we relied on existing research and adaptable UI patterns rather than finalised visuals.

 Timely Touchpoints That Drive Supplier Discovery